pjakiela/ECON370/6-lasso.md

 ## Lab

 The objective is to use lasso to select covariates for the EMERGE project.
 We will use a [data set](ECON370-lab6-data.csv) containing 200 observations of 25 variables representing household characteristics and measures of child development.
+Additional information on the study is available [here](https://pjakiela.github.io/research/EMERGE-registered-report-accepted.pdf).

 For this lab, the R and Python implementions are not identical; Python requires the user to handle a number of steps that are done under the hood in R.  I therefore recommend using either [the R version](ECON370-lab6.R) or [the Python version](ECON370-lab6.py) of the lab template rather than than [the generic version](ECON370-lab6.txt).